-Usually when someone has a tonic clonic seizure there is no need to call an ambulance.
+Usually when someone has a seizure there is no need to call an ambulance.
 However, always call 999 for an ambulance if:

-- · it is the person's first seizure; - they have injured themselves badly; - they have trouble breathing after the seizure; - one seizure immediately follows another with no recovery in between; - the seizure lasts two minutes longer than usual for that person; or - the seizure lasts for more than five minutes.
+- it is their first seizure; - they have injured themselves badly; - they have trouble breathing after the seizure; - one seizure immediately follows another with no recovery in between; - the seizure lasts two minutes longer than usual for that person; or - · you do not know how long their seizures last.